 Minor because: The inspector did not identify any safety concerns regarding the content of the analyses performed by the contractor engineers.

-Not Minor if: The NCS engineer’s had established and implemented controls in the field that were substantially incorrect, and did not provide a reasonable level of NCS assurance.
+Not Minor if: The NCS engineers had established and implemented controls in the field that were substantially incorrect and did not provide a reasonable level of NCS assurance.

-Example f: This event involves a failure to perform a required test for the presence of moderator.
+Example 2f: This event involves a failure to perform a required test for the presence of moderator.
 The test has never detected an accumulation of moderator, which is subject to upstream controls.
 The licensee credited these upstream controls to prevent an accumulation of moderator from occurring.

 The Violation: Failure to perform a required test for the presence of moderator.